 3. Prioritize your student loan payments

 This will depend on the interest rates and your student loan terms.
-Federal student loans usually have lower interest rates than private loans so ideally you should to tackle your private loans as first priority if you have both types.
+Federal student loans usually have lower interest rates than private loans so ideally, you should try to tackle your private loans as a first priority if you have both types.

 4. Make sure all your additional payments are being applied to your loan principal